 In Short: How Can I See What Devices Are Connected to My Network?

-You basically have three options for checking devices that are connected to your wifi:
+You basically have three options to check what devices that are connected to your WiFi:

 - Using the router settings